bhagat-hrishi/Java/README.md

 # Java
-This repo contain concepts of Java and some codes
+This repo contain concepts of Java and Design pattern implemented in Java and Their Code

 ## Java Naming Conventions